 Pupils can also study for and sit the Leaving Certificate by choosing to follow the Irish curriculum with St Kilian’s.
 Currently pupils do not prepare for both final school exams.

-However, the Baccalaureate is officially recognised by Irish universities (Trinity College, UCD, DCU, DIT….) and the International Option of the Baccalaureate is an advantage for those who wish to study at an English-speaking university.
+However, the Baccalaureate is officially recognised by Irish universities (Trinity College, UCD, DCU, TUD….) and the International Option of the Baccalaureate is an advantage for those who wish to study at an English-speaking university.
 Pupils have the option of applying to Irish universities through the CAO (Central Applications Office) system.

 In the event of over-subscription to a particular class, applicants are placed on a waiting list.
 Admission to LFI is then pursuant to the following criteria: